 The largest region on mainland Italy is Piedmont, taking up most of the northwest corner of the country.
 It's a historically and gastronomically significant region, and had a memorable moment on the world stage as the host of the 2006 Winter Olympics in Turin.

-There are plenty of cities and towns in the Piedmont region that you can reach by train, including the wine-and-food-centric town of Alba and the capital of Turin.
+There are plenty of cities and towns in the Piedmont region that you can reach by train, including the town of Alba, which is famous for its food and wine.
 To really get out and explore the great outdoors, however, your best bet is to rent a car.

 Photo credit: Rostislav Glinsky